 But that’s a defensive strategy, how is it classified under offensive strategies?

 Wait a minute.
 The offensive part is when you do the same except for the first step.
 Here, you design around your competitor’s core patent and then place fences and thickets all around your patent that would suffocate your competitor’s patent.

 Ever heard of a Chakravyuha?
 It is a defensive formation that is formed around your competitor that could defeat the cleverest of the clever.
 Adopting such a patent strategy in your business is a definite win for you, provided it is executed carefully.

 Pro Tip: Never leave even the narrowest claim that could affect your game in the long-run.

-In the stealth counter attack strategy, if a competitor’s patents are preventing you from venturing into a technological area, conduct a validity search to find a prior art.
+In the stealth counter-attack strategy, if a competitor’s patents are preventing you from venturing into a technological area, conduct a validity search to find prior art.
 The goal is to invalidate the patents by scrutinizing the fallacies in the competitors’ IP.
 This will get the path clear to go ahead with the invention.